-NOTE: On Ubuntu systems, be sure to run chown -R syslog:adm /var/log/sensu so syslog can write to that directory.
+NOTE: For Ubuntu systems, there are some additional permissions required.
+After you've set up logging to disk on Ubuntu, ensure you run chown -R syslog:adm /var/log/sensu so that syslog will be able to write to that directory.